redshadowz/GroupFinder/README.md

 Update 4/13: I'm caught up.
 Not done, but caught up.
 The next thing is a pretty big project related to quests.
 Which I'm not going to bother with until the TurtleWoW situation settles.

 This isn't simply a group finder searching chat channels for groups.
 This is a massive chat filtering tool that prevents chat spam and allows you to see only what you want to see.
-Also comes with unlimited Blacklist/Ignore, Chat Logs, Whisper Logs, and a Group Maker tool.
+Also comes with unlimited Blacklist/Ignore, Chat Logs, Whisper Logs, a Group Maker tool, and more.

 >[Auto Filter] - Shows only the groups near your level(default: 5 level difference).
 [Play Sound] - Plays a sound when a group matches your filters.